-programs at West Putnam School was recognized by the Western Association of Schools & Colleges through a six-year accreditation, ending in June 2013.
-West Putnam

-The high quality of the educational was the first elementary school in the state to be awarded this prestigious honor.
+Nate Nelson, Ed.D.
+Assistant Superintendent Human Resources The high quality of the educational programs at West Putnam School was recognized by the Western Association of Schools & Colleges through a six-year accreditation, ending in June 2013.
+West Putnam was the first elementary school in the state to be awarded this prestigious honor.
 West Putnam was accorded the distinguished TORCH achievement award from the Tulare Office of Education, for attaining academic growth through innovative programs and partnerships.
 In 2012, the school was received the Sustaining the Flame TORCH award for its ongoing academic growth achievement.